OVERVIEW

 When customers’ expectations are met, they’re more likely to be satisfied with their purchase and, in turn, more likely to return to the business in the future.
 Repeat customers are incredibly valuable – not only do they bring in more revenue, but they also help to spread the word about your business to their friends and family.
 This positive word of mouth can be incredibly powerful in bringing in new customers.
 In contrast, if a customer’s expectations aren’t met, they’re more likely to take their business elsewhere and may even tell others about their negative experience.

 The stakes are considerably higher in the modern digital world because customers may publicly share their opinions and reviews.
 A company’s reputation can suffer significant harm from a few bad reviews, which is difficult to repair.
-In order to achieve customer pleasure and loyalty, firms must not only meet but also surpass their customers’ expectations.
+In order to achieve customer pleasure and Customer Loyalty, firms must not only meet but also surpass their customers’ expectations.

 Ways to Meet and Exceed Customer Expectations